The way you see and perceive your PPC campaigns plays an influential role in determining the success of your sponsored product ad campaigns.

 The first stage of your e-commerce business is the pre-launch phase.
 Typically, you want to kick off your product sales and launch the product successfully.
 Doing your initial product research and market research are the core steps to nail your amazon product launch though.
 As a next step, your goal would be to gain traction and build initial sales momentum so you can continue to run your business in profits.
 When it comes to PPC, ACoS shouldn’t be your concern in the launch stage.
 In fact, ACoS could be high, as your main goal is to increase visibility.

 During the launch phase, you need to focus on your organic ranking.
 So align your Amazon-sponsored products strategy to rank high on Amazon SERP.
 This brings us to the next strategy – ranking high using PPC.

 Suitable for: Amazon sellers who want to scale (and improve organic ranking using Amazon PPC)

 This one is straightforward!
 It depends on your product rankings and you need to take a look at your campaign reports and Amazon SERP (search engine ranking page) results to make this strategy work for you.

 Let’s look into the details.

 Your product is on page 1 or 2: Bid aggressively when your product is close to the top of the results page.
 Bid higher on your top-tier keywords and have some long-tail keywords that align accordingly.

 Product is one page 2-5: Bid constantly on the top-performing keywords.
 Concentrate on the long-tail keywords and alternative keywords that are suitable for your product.
-This allows you to rank higher based on your conversion rates.
+This allows you to rank higher on amazon based on your conversion rates.